floofydoug/doug/content/blog/hello-2023/index.md

 ![alex_and_me](./alex_and_me.jpeg)

+But the weeks were so long.
+It was normal for us to be working from 9am until 2am every single day.
+We had hired on contractors from overseas to make the money Amazon had given us last longer, so I sometimes needed to field and answer questions when their mornings started.

 ## September
 I hadn't taken a weekend off since the Wildwood weekend and a couple hours off for a birthday dinner early in August so I bought tickets to LA for 3 days to visit some friends I said goodbye to when I moved.
 It was my first < 50hr week since end of July.

 ![brothers_cousins_with_sarah](./brothers_cousins_with_sarah.jpeg)
-I missed these tacos.
+I missed these tacos and Sarah is the best host.
+She drove me around all weekend.

 ![yung_bae](./yung_bae.jpeg)

-We danced a Yung Bae concert and we ate so many noodles, skewers, and tacos.
+We danced to Moe Shop and Yung Bae and we ate so many noodles, skewers, and tacos.
 I flew back to Austin on Monday morning.

 Addison came to visit from Fredericksburg and while I had to work most of the day while he was in town, we still managed to do some exploring and a rage room.